-Darn near everything on the internet—social media, news sites, blogs, aggregators, you name it—is designed to accommodate aimless browsing.
+Darn near everything on the internet—social media feeds, news sites, blogs, you name it—is designed to accommodate aimless browsing.

-But if you have specific online goals like building an audience, making sales, or getting clients, aimless browsing is your mortal enemy.
+But if you have specific online goals like building an audience, getting clients, or selling products, aimless browsing is your mortal enemy!

 The opposite of aimless browsing is browsing with intent.

 Think about the last time you bought something on Amazon.
-You likely realized you needed a product—batteries, perhaps—and then you promptly went to Amazon, searched for “AA batteries,” and then purchased the cheapest and best option from available results.
+You realized you needed a product—batteries, perhaps—so you went to Amazon, searched for “AA batteries,” and then purchased the cheapest and best option from available results.

 Not only did you browse with intent, you were on a mission!
 This is exactly how you want your visitors to behave.

 But because users are conditioned to browse aimlessly, you must take specific actions if you want them to behave differently:

 - Maximize clarity by minimizing distractions (I like to use a 1-column layout for this purpose, as eye-tracking studies show people will stay engaged longer)

 - Reduce or eliminate aimless browsing opportunities like random links, related posts, pitches for other products, etc.

 - Present users with a clear path to success and keep them on that path until they either complete the goal (a sale, an opt-in, whatever) or choose to leave